DevelopersDelicias/js-exercises/README.md

 # JS Exercises

-This projects can be used to experiment with basic algorithms implemented in JavaScript.
+This project can be used to experiment with basic algorithms implemented in JavaScript.

 ## Installation